Owakudani Black Eggs

-Once the springs are reached, kuro-tamago, or black eggs, can be purchased five at a time.
+Once the springs are reached, kuro-tamago, or black eggs, can be purchased four at a time.
 The eggs are ordinary chicken eggs but the shell turns black due to being boiled in the hot sulfur spring.
 Local tradition holds that for each black egg eaten, seven years is added to one’s life.
 However, some say that eating more than two is not recommended.

 The valley is sometimes referred to as “The Death Valley” by locals.
 Some 3000 years ago Mount Hakone erupted leaving the hot spring filled crater.
 All along the path to the egg vendor are active sulfuric geysers, which can be hazardous at times.
 The area is prone to landslides due to the constant volcanic activity.
 In potentially unsafe conditions, the walkways to the egg boiling springs may be closed.

 Know Before You Go

 Currently the black eggs can be purchased at any of the Owakudani’s souvenir stores for 500 yen, four at a time.
 Typically the expiration date is within two days after purchase.
 If you want to eat it on the spot, grab a seat at the café at the back of the Kurotamago-kan souvenir shop or sit outside on a bench or one of the stools shaped after the black egg.

 Follow us on Twitter to get the latest on the world's hidden wonders.